 3. There are no restrictions on the country of origin of the author.

-4. Films that are not in Serbo-Croatian or English must have a translation (in one of the two languages mentioned).
+5. Films that are not in Serbo-Croatian or English must have a translation (in one of the two languages mentioned).

 Notes: Once entered, it is not possible to withdraw your film from the festival.
 The festival reserves the right to show the film several times as part of the selection of the festival program, as well as the use of clips or stills from the film for promotional purposes.
-Authors will be informed about any such actions.